 Metasploit for Pentester: Clipboard

-In this series of articles, we will be focusing on the various mechanisms of the Metasploit Framework that can be used by Penetration Testers.
-Here, we will be discussing the External API extension provided by Metasploit.
-Among other things, it provides the ability to target the clipboard of the target.
+In this series of articles, we will focus on the various mechanisms of the Metasploit Framework that penetration testers can use.
+Specifically, we will discuss the External API extension provided by Metasploit, which, among other things, allows attackers to target the clipboard of the target.

 Table of Content